Rubella 2: How far should we go?

 ALSO READ: Disagreement on strategy can be fruitful

-In addition to all volunteers attending a physical meeting where expectations, tasks and contracts are thoroughly reviewed, we held a meeting before each shift where we again aligned expectations and asked if there were any special task requests.
+In addition to all volunteers attending a physical meeting where expectations, tasks and contracts were thoroughly reviewed, we held a meeting before each shift where we again aligned expectations and asked if there were any special task requests.

 After each shift, we gathered for a debrief.
 Here we highlighted what had gone well, what could be done better and everyone got a beer for an overall successful shift.
 Those who had top form (yes, they were foreigners) were discreetly pulled aside and given extra praise.